 However, the Commission understands that the alloy round bars produced for each of the different market segments (grinding bars, engineering bars, spring and strata bars) can be described in the same terms as above.
-For example - the bars specifically for grinding media are not interchangeable with those for engineering purposes, compete in a separate market and have subtle production differences and standards.
+For example, the bars specifically for grinding media are not interchangeable with those for engineering purposes, compete in a separate market and have subtle production differences and standards.
 This does not preclude each of these different bars from being part of the goods description.

-For this reason the Commission considers the precision ground bars of Milltech to fall under the scope of the goods description.
+For this reason the Commission considers the precision ground bars of Milltech to be like goods.
 The inclusion of these bars impacts on the size of the Australian market.
 However, the Commission notes that Milltech has not claimed injury to these bars, and stated it does not have evidence of imports of these bars.